krzychb/OnlineHumidifier/A3-HTTP/readme.md

 Again remember to replace ``` 192.168.1.114 ``` with the IP address of your module :smile:.
 Then upload it to openHAB *configurations/items* directory.
 The other configuration file, [default.sitemap](openhab/default.sitemap) is exactly the same as we have used [previously](../A2-openHAB#sitemap) setting up MQTT binding.

+The last configuration steep is loading org.openhab.binding.http-N.N.N.jar package (where N.N.N is the version number of your openHAB installation) in *addons* folder of your openHAB directory.
+Loading of such package is required only once when enabling new additional functionality in openHAB.

 ## Check it in Action